-Prerequisites: REACH English Honors/AP English eligibility
+Prerequisites: English 9 (or higher) and REACH English Honors eligibility

 In this course, students will have an opportunity to exercise their creative and critical thinking skills applied to accessible (contemporary) literature in a variety of mediums.
 Composition instruction includes creative problem solving through project-based instruction, as well as a Writing Coach series in a process-based approach to writing instruction.
 This course will prepare students for honors, Advanced Placement, Dual Enrollment and IB classes.
 The curriculum employs: